utkuozbulak/utkuozbulak.github.io/_pages/about.md

 ---

 <div style="text-align: justify">
-Currently working as a postdoctoral researcher at the Korean Campus of Ghent University, where I am engaged in research on two distinct topics: (1) image-based self-supervised learning, particularly with vision transformers, and (2) the exploration of genomics and mutagenesis using machine learning.
+Currently working as a postdoctoral researcher at the Korean Campus of Ghent University, where I am engaged in research on two distinct topics: (1) image-based self-supervised learning, particularly with vision transformers, and (2) bioinformatics and particularly mutagenesis using machine learning.
 </div>

 ------